atcase/battle/README.md

 Three example robots are provided and will automaticaly join the demo game.

-- pongbot: a spaceship driver who bounces around the screen
+- `pongbot`: a spaceship driver who bounces around the screen
-- stillbot: a spaceship driver who stays still and shoots
+- `stillbot`: a spaceship driver who stays still and shoots
-- radarbot: a spaceship driver with an optimized radar scanning algorithm
+- `radarbot`: a spaceship driver with an optimized radar scanning algorithm

-Their source code can be viewed in pongbot.py, stillbot.py and radarbot.py respectively.
+Their source code can be viewed in [pongbot.py](./pongbot.py), [stillbot.py](./stillbot.py) and [radarbot.py](./radarbot.py) respectively.

 The robot driver works by calling the `get_next_command` function with the current state of the robot.
 The function then returns the next command to issue.